STeXE89/ssh-multi-connect/README.md

 - Connect and disconnect from SSH servers.
 - Browse and manage remote files.
 - Open remote files in the editor and save changes back to the server.
-- Open remote files in the editor and save changes back to the server.
 - Organize SSH connections into groups for easy access.

 ## Requirements